gsstudios/Guideline/pages/03.linux/01.manjaro-linux/01.requirements/01.hardware/docs.md

 > - A high definition (HD) graphics card and monitor
 > - A broadband internet connection

-__Note:
+***Note: It is highly advised that you exceed the recommended requirements for a smooth system operation.
+Factors such the desktop environment (DE) and user specific applications may require more resources.***

-__
+### System Archtecture

 The following items are also recommended:
-- 2GB (or greater) USB stick
+- A reliable 2GB (or greater) USB stick
 - Keyboard and mice

 The USB Stick is necessary for the installation of the system.
+Also, having a reliable USB stick from a reputable brand will help ensure that the process goes smoothly.